Amelixx/TypeScript-React-Boilerplate/README.md

 # TypeScript React App Boilerplate
-I got tired of using create-react-app because of how much stuff I end up not needing, so I went and figured out to just make a barebones TypeScript React app that doesn't have anything but React and Typescript.
+I got tired of using create-react-app because of how much stuff I end up not needing, so I went and figured out to just make a barebones TypeScript React app that doesn't have anything but React and Typescript (Also Sass too because who doesn't like sass?).

 Theroetically this should work by running `npm i` and then `npm start`.